 - Can boil water in under 3 minutes

 - Sensitive gas flow

 - Doesn’t have its own starter

 Is the Jetboil Zip for you?

 Great value, and possibly the best Jetboil for backpacking.
-Beware of the lack of a starter/lighter, but that aside, if you prefer the benefits of canister fuel you'll love the Jetboil Zip.
-Below is the best price as of May 2018.
+Beware of the lack of a camp fire starter/lighter, but that aside, if you prefer the benefits of canister fuel, then you’ll love the Jetboil Zip.
+Click below for the latest price.